Team-building games for companies, organizations, and teams

 Strategy, planning, leadership teams

-Process: For example, there's a budget of €100,000, but three initiatives compete: digitalization, personnel development, growth/marketing.
-Each decision means sacrifice.
+Process: For example, there is a €100,000 budget, but three initiatives compete: digitization, personnel development, growth/marketing.
+Every decision means giving something up.

-14) Joint Rule Development (Team Operating System)
+14) Joint rule development (Team Operating System)

 Commitment, less friction